canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 Using OSS allows for product customization, advances interoperability between tools through the use of [Open Standards](2_Open_Standards.md), and improves the overall quality of the final product.
 Other benefits include:

-#### Avoiding Vendor Lock-in
+#### Avoiding Lock-in

 When a closed-source software application becomes entrenched into an organization’s or business’s processes or products, the organization becomes beholden, or “locked-in”, to that software vendor for any new features, for bug fixes, and in many cases, for receiving product support.
 Where a vendor is unwilling to implement a new feature, you may need to switch to an alternative – often at considerable cost.
 Where a particular vendor is slow to provide bug fixes or support, this can adversely affect your own timelines and may also impose a security risk.

-OSS provides an advantage in that it creates an open marketplace for providers of all types of support.
+OSS provides an advantage in that it creates [open markets](5_Open_Markets.md) for providers of all types of support.
 Any support business with sufficient software development competencies can add new features and fix bugs in the software; OSS users can also switch to a different support provider whenever an existing company no longer meets their needs or timelines.

 The flexibility of using OSS compel GC to meet user needs by modifying existing or creating new OSS.
 OSS is particularly suitable for rapid prototyping and experimentation.
 The testing process generates minimal costs, and the process encourages the identification and elimination of defects not recognized by the original development team.

 #### Support for the Local Economy and Communities

 Depending on the dynamics of a software industry in a particular locality, OSS use may better support local businesses in the area.
-Because OSS is openly available, distributable, and modifiable, a wider breadth of smaller “support service” businesses may provide commercial services.
+Because OSS is openly available, distributable, and modifiable, a wider breadth of smaller support service businesses may provide commercial services.
 Rather than a single vendor providing the warranty and technical support, any competent local IT business can provide these services.
 Rather than a single vendor being the only party in a position to customize software, a local consulting or software development business can provide specialized versions of the software.
 This dynamic can directly contribute to Canadian economic growth.

 Publicly available source code enables continuous and broad peer review.
 Whether simply publishing the completed code or opening the development process, the practice of expanding the review and testing process to a wider audience beyond the development team ensures increased software reliability and security.
 Developing in the open also allows for other opinions to help adjust the direction of a product to maximize its usefulness to the community it serves.